 Innovation is painful

-If that’s how it goes when there’s a known job, expected results, and people experienced in doing the job, think how it can go when there seems to be a clear goal, but there’s no established means of accomplishing it, and maybe only an outline of the approach (the plan) that will be used to get there.
+If that’s how it goes when there’s a known job, expected results, and people experienced in doing the job, think how it can go when there seems to be a clear goal, but there’s no established means of accomplishing it, and maybe only an outline of the approach (the plan) to get there.

 It becomes critical to:

-- Ensure everyone knows where the buck stops when it comes to determining what are the actual desirable results.
+- Ensure everyone knows where the buck stops when it comes to determining what are the desired results.

 - Thoughtfully describe the intended operational outcomes of an initiative, so it’s possible to know when we’re approaching them.

-- Define, as clearly as possible, metrics that can be used to assess whether an intended goal has been achieved, so we can know when we’ve won.
+- Define, as clearly as possible, metrics that will be used to assess whether an intended goal is achieved, so we can know when we’ve won.

 - Draft descriptions, specifications, models, and designs that explicitly describe the intended outcomes of the initiative.

 Sometimes it’s necessary to build a model, or a product, or tools, or processes associated with fulfilling an initiative.
-In these cases, it’s important to specify what result is expected and how we expect to achieve it.
+In these cases, it’s important to specify the desired result and how we expect to meet it.